etendosoftware/docs/compiled_docs.md

 The “Rappel configuration” tab can be found in the tabs section of the Business Partner window.
 In this tab, the user can find the configured rappels for each business partner.

-To create a new rappel, the user must select one of the available configurations in this tab and click the ***Create Rebate*** button.
+To create a new rappel, the user must select one of the available configurations in this tab and click the ***Create Rappel*** button.
 A pop-up window will appear in which the user can select a trading partner to which the Rappel will be assigned, and also configure a date period in which the consumptions will be taken into account to calculate the discounts, determined by the *date from* and the *date to* information.

 ![bp_pop_up_new.png](https://docs.etendo.software/assets/legacy/bp_pop_up_new.png)